reuk/wayverb/readme.md

 TODO
 ====

-* precompute neighbor nodes on the GPU *and benchmark*!
-* benchmark whether it's faster to postprocess with lopass filter and input raw impulse
-    * compare results too to make sure you get the same thing
-    * remove input node check in kernel

 * conversion of spatial coordinates to input node
 * sort out boundary conditions
 * work out how to do mic modelling or hrtf (multichannel)